quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 #### Linear Independence and Feature Vectors
-Background context: The feature vectors, \(\{x(s):s\in S\}\), are linearly independent.
+Background context: The feature vectors, $\{x(s):s\in S\}$, are linearly independent.
 This property is crucial for ensuring that the task can be handled favorably with linear function approximation.

 :p What does it mean when a set of feature vectors is described as linearly independent?
 ??x
-When a set of feature vectors, \(\{x(s):s\in S\}\), is linearly independent, it means that no vector in the set can be expressed as a linear combination of the others.
-This property ensures that each state \(s\) has a unique representation, which simplifies the task of approximating values using these feature vectors. x??
+When a set of feature vectors, $\{x(s):s\in S\}$, is linearly independent, it means that no vector in the set can be expressed as a linear combination of the others.
+This property ensures that each state $ s$ has a unique representation, which simplifies the task of approximating values using these feature vectors. x??

 ---